haruntuncay/BinaryTreeExtractor/README.md

 # BinaryTreeExtractor
 Extracts a binary tree from specially formatted string and exports it as a png file representing the tree.

-The string format looks like below example:
+The string format looks like the example below:

     d(b(c)(a))(f(k)(e))